felix-hilden/tekore/readme.rst

 =======
 .. image:: https://travis-ci.org/felix-hilden/spotipy.svg?branch=master

-A client for the Spotify Web API.
+A Python library for the Spotify Web API.
 See also `Contributing`_ and `Feature comparison and roadmap`_.

 Getting started